-Whitewater is well-located for students in southeastern Wisconsin.
-The campus is easy to get to and evening parking is convenient.
-The program is flexible and can be taken at your pace.
-Whitewater tuition is substantially less than Madison’s.
+Whitewater is well-located for students in southeastern Wisconsin, as the campus is easy to get to and evening parking is convenient.
+The program is flexible and can be taken at your own pace.
+Whitewater's tuition is substantially cheaper than Madison’s.
 This cooperative program can provide a graduate foundation for academic activities leading toward a PhD at the University of Wisconsin-Madison.
 Instructors from both campuses are eager to share their expertise and encourage your development as an educational leader.

 If you are looking for a career as an educational leader, you have come to the right place.
 For over 30 years, the University of Wisconsin-Whitewater and the University of Wisconsin-Madison have combined their resources to provide a unique leadership co-op program that leads to certification as a K-12 Principal, Director of Instruction or Director of Special Education/Pupil Services.
 Whitewater faculty and visiting Madison faculty provide the instruction on the Whitewater campus.
 The Co-op program is a mix of current research and practical information concentrating on becoming an administrator in an educational setting.

 I will happily be your guide as you prepare yourself for becoming a future educational leader.